aws-samples/amazon-sagemaker-build-train-deploy/01_build_and_train/README.md

 2. Follow the instructions in the Jupyter notebook.

 ## View SageMaker training jobs created during experimentation
-1. Go back to the SageMaker Studio tab/window in the browser where you ran the JupyterLab application from when you started this module.
+1. Go back to the SageMaker Studio tab/window in the browser where you ran the JupyterLab application from.

-2. From the sidebar meny, choose **Jobs >> Training**.
+2. From the sidebar menu, choose **Jobs >> Training**.

 3. The list pane on the right will display the jobs created by running the cells in the notebooks.
 More specifically, you will observe at least two training jobs, whose names start with `amzn-sm-btd-`.
 SageMaker SDK created and ran the preprocessing and training jobs because of the presence of the @remote decorator.
 Note that the @remote decorator runs all of these steps as "training jobs".